smackjax/html-webpack-inject-string-plugin/readme.md

 ## So why would I use it?
 Because sometimes it's just incredibly helpful.

-For instance I needed to inject a browser-sync script into each html-webpack file with that contained a closing body tag.
+For instance I needed to inject a browser-sync script into each html-webpack file that contained a closing body tag.
-I didn't want the boilerplate of having to add it individually and conditionally(only needed in development) to each page.
+I didn't want the boilerplate of adding it individually and conditionally(just in dev mode) to each page.

 So I made this plugin to add it automatically and only where it was needed.

 ## I really like this!
 But it could be better.
 Can I contribute?
 Of course!
 I just ask that any direct pull requests against here be as unopinionated as possible.
+Part of the power for this plugin is in its being so basic.

-If you have a great idea that's more opinionated, feel free to fork this as a starting point.
+But if you have a great idea that's more opinionated, feel free to fork this as a starting point.